 9.4 All winning Insurance Wagers shall be paid at odds of 2 to1.

-9.5 All losing Insurance Wagers shall be collected by the dealer immediately after the dealer’s second card is drawn and before any additional cards are drawn.
+9.5 All losing Insurance Wagers shall be collected by the Dealer immediately after the Dealer’s second card is drawn and before any additional cards are drawn.

-9.6 Notwithstanding the other provisions of these rules, if the hand in relation to which an Insurance Wager was made is voided for any reason the Insurance Wager shall also be void.
+9.6 Notwithstanding the other provisions of these rules, if the hand in relation to which an Insurance Wager was made is voided for any reason the Insurance Wager shall also be Void.

 10.0 Payment of Blackjack

-10.1 If the dealer’s first card is a 2 to 9 inclusive and a player has Blackjack, the dealer shall on completion of the Initial Deal pay the Blackjack in accordance with the odds specified on the layout and remove the player’s cards to the discard rack before any further cards are dealt.
+10.1 If the Dealer’s first card is a 2 to 9 inclusive and a player has Blackjack, the Dealer shall on completion of the Initial Deal pay the Blackjack in accordance with the odds specified on the layout and remove the player’s cards to the discard rack before any further cards are dealt.

-10.1A The Blackjack odds specified on the layout shall be in accordance with one of the following options:
+10.1A The Blackjack odds specified on the layout shall be in accordance with one of the following pay scales:

 Blackjack pays 3:2